corinnekrych/aerogear-ios-jsonsz/README.md

 ...
 ```

-As long as your model object implements the ```JSONSerializable``` protocol and it's required methods of ```init``` and ```map```, the ```JsonSZ``` class should be able to serialize and deserialize your objects to JSON.
+As long as your model object implements the ```JSONSerializable``` protocol and its required methods of ```init``` and ```map```, the ```JsonSZ``` class should be able to serialize and deserialize your objects to JSON.
 The library supports all the primitive types including arrays and dictionaries plus relationship between the objects (as shown by the User, Address example above).
 Head over to our [unit tests](https://github.com/aerogear/aerogear-ios-jsonsz/blob/master/AeroGearJsonSZTests/AeroGearJsonSZTests.swift) for more examples usage.

 Give it a go and let us know if it does help you on your projects!